-I am looking for dedicated undergraduates with experience or interest in both biology and computer science.
-Our research questions are biological, but our solutions are computational, so your skill with and interested in computer science will be key for you to succeed in my group.
-I expect new undergraduate lab members to have taken at least 1 computer science course, but the more experience and coursework you have completed in computer science, the better.
-Completing a useful research output will usually require multiple years, so ideally you will be interested in a long-term project that will build as you approach graduation.
-But the most important requirement is for you to be intellectually invested in your research experience.
+I am looking for dedicated undergraduates with interest and experience in both biology and computer science.
+Our research questions are biological, but our solutions are computational, so your skill with and interest in computer science or data science will be key for you to succeed in my group.
+I expect new undergraduate lab members to have taken at least 1 computer science course and 1 biology course, but the more experience and coursework you have completed in computer science, the better.
+Completing a useful research output will usually require multiple years, so you should be open to a long-term project that will build as you approach graduation.
+The most important requirement is for you to be intellectually invested in your research experience: you view it as a core part of your education, not as line item on your CV.
+I expect a commitment of at least 10 hours per week during the semester.

 My mentoring approach

+I am committed to providing a valuable undergraduate research experience.
 My goal will be to develop with you a research project that fits your interests and gives you a meaningful, complete experience.
 I want your research to both support and complement your traditional coursework – not to be an afterthought.
 I want you to feel like you belong to a group that will support and help you as you face challenges in your project.
 I want you to finish your undergraduate experience with a research result you can showcase.
+If you’re interested in a real-life project and are dedicated to putting in the effort to complete a meaningful body of research, resulting in presentations and publications, then my group may be a fit for you.
+I will also provide and encourage opportunities for you to continue your research during the summer.
+If your goal is to just check a box or for a line item on your resume, please look elsewhere.

 About the lab